ScreenPyHQ/screenpy/docs/topics/questions.rst

 Questions
 =========

+Actors ask Questions
-Questions are asked by an actor about the current state of the page or application.
+about the current state of the application.
+Questions also leverage
+the :ref:`abilities` an actor has.
 They are the first half
 (the "actual value")
 of ScreenPy's test assertions.